terraform-ibm-modules/terraform-ibm-event-streams/solutions/standard/DA-schemas-topics-cbr.md

-# Configuring schemas, topics and CBR rules in Event Streams in IBM Cloud projects
+# Configuring schemas, topics and context-based restriction rules in Event Streams

-When you add a event streams DA from the IBM Cloud catalog to an IBM Cloud Projects service, you can configure schemas, topics and CBR rules.
-In the edit mode for the projects configuration, select the Configure panel and then click the optional tab.
+When you add a Event Streams deployable architecture from the IBM Cloud catalog to IBM Cloud Projects, you can configure schemas, topics, and context-based restriction rules.
+When you edit your project configuration, select the **Configure** panel, and then click the **Optional** tab.

 To enter a custom value, use the edit action to open the "Edit Array" panel.
-Add the schemas, topics and CBR rules configurations to the array here.
+Add the schemas, topics, and context-based restriction rules configurations to the array.

-## Options
+## Options with schemas
-### Schemas options

-- `schema_id` (optional): The unique ID to be assigned to schema.
+- `schema_id` (optional): The unique ID to assign to the schema.
 If this value is not specified, a generated `UUID` is assigned.
 - `schema`
-    - `type` (required): Schema type.
+    - `type` (required): schema type.
-    - `name` (required): Schema name.
+    - `name` (required): schema name.
     - `fields` (optional, only required when schema `type` is `complex`): A list of `name`, `type` field pairs.
-For more information, see [Schemas](https://cloud.ibm.com/docs/EventStreams?topic=EventStreams-ES_schema_registry).
+For more information, see [Using Event Streams Schema Registry](https://cloud.ibm.com/docs/EventStreams?topic=EventStreams-ES_schema_registry).

-The following example includes all the configuration options for Schemas.
+The following example includes all the configuration options for schemas.

 ```hcl
 [